shinobi5/skeletor/README.md

 ## Skeletor

 Front-end boilerplate with a focus on current and upcoming web standards.
-Its purpose is to be as vanilla as possible, while adding a bundler (parcel) to take care of browsers that don't support module imports and web component polyfill for browsers that lack support for the technologies that make up web components: Custom Elements, Shadow DOM and templates/slots.
+Its purpose is to be as vanilla as possible, while adding a bundler (parcel) to take care of browsers that don't currently support module imports.
+Web component polyfills are included for browsers that lack support for: Custom Elements, Shadow DOM and templates/slots.

 It can be used for static projects or for spinnning up proof of comcepts.
 A service worker and webmanifest are included for basic PWA features.
 A router like [redux-first-router](https://github.com/faceyspacey/redux-first-router) can be used with [redux](https://github.com/reduxjs/redux) to manage routes and state for SPA's.